lewagon/dotfiles/01-Ruby/06-Parsing/02-Numbers-and-Letters/README.md

 ## Background & Objectives

 - Get familiar with parsing JSON format
-- Learn how to separate responsabilities of your gaming program in several sub-methods
+- Learn how to separate responsibilities of your gaming program in several sub-methods

 ## Specs